NexiusTailer/Nex-AC/README.md

 *Do you get an error when you compiling this anticheat with YSI?
 Check out [some tips](http://forum.sa-mp.com/showpost.php?p=3556462&postcount=202)*

-# Bugs:
-See the [Issues](https://github.com/NexiusTailer/Nex-AC/issues) section.
-If you find a bug, please let me know about it.

 ## Thanks:
 * Magic_York, Roberto_York, TheHero, Nike_33, Vitalik_Gonsor, Mix_Rargard, Unisheld - testing
 * ZiGGi, Urukhay, Yashas, theYiin, RaefaldhiAmartya, PatchwerkQWER, kvann, rt-2 - advices on the code